yue/yue/README.md

 The documentations and build scripts are published under public domain, and contributions to those works will also be licensed so.

-## License

-The Yue project is licensed under [LGPL v2.1][license] with following exception:

-* If you did not modify Yue's source code, you have the permission to statically link Yue with your project, regardless of the license of your project.

-The source code of Yue can also be distributed under other proprietary software friendly licenses if you make a commercial contract with the owners of the Yue project.

 [license]: https://github.com/yue/yue/blob/master/LICENSE